 The word “critique” has a negative connotation.
 However, in our case, it is used in a positive way to help the team run tests that allow them to share suggestions for how to improve the product and ensure that the customer receives the exact product requested at the beginning of the project.

 If you have ever been involved in an Agile project, you already know that the customer will change the original requirements many times throughout the development cycles.
 The main reason for these changes is that most customers cannot express the exact requirements until they see a working product.

 By running tests in these quadrants, the team can find the gaps between the customer expectations and what is being built.
 By uncovering such gaps, the team can suggest new ways of improving the product and use the inputs into the left side of the matrix (Q1/Q2) to direct the tests that guarantee that it will be delivered with the appropriate quality level.

 The use of these four quadrants helps Agile teams deliver high-quality products, in addition to other benefits.
 For example:

 The creation of a common language regarding testing activities.

 Increased communication between team members, the customer, and other stakeholders.

-The flexibility to handle changing requirements that are part of an Agile development process.
+The flexibility to handle changing requirements is part of an Agile development process.

-Testing quadrants help the team ensure all necessary testing is done at the right time.
+Testing quadrants help the team ensure all necessary testing is done correctly.